Selected Publications

 l

-distributors.
-We find that funds adjust risk in the second half of the year
+within the menus of common distributors.
+We find that funds adjust risk based

-based on their midyear rankings within a distributor's menu, rather than within
+on their relative standing within a distributor’s menu, rather than within

 their style categories or fund families.
-The extent of this risk adjustment can
+This risk adjustment can be mitigated

-be exacerbated or mitigated by distributor-level policies, such as promoting
+or exacerbated by distributor-level policies, such as deleting underperforming

-analysis shows that risk adjustment is not the only game in town: funds also
+risk adjustment is not the only game in town: funds also adjust fees paid to

-adjust the fees paid to distributors in response to poor year-to-date rankings,
+distributors in response to poor year-to-date rankings—revealing a distinct,

-revealing a distinct, non-risk dimension of mutual fund tournaments shaped by
+non-risk dimension of tournaments shaped by intermediated distribution.

 l